Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Energy Linearity and Resolution

+In Figure ~\ref{fig:ScaleFactor}, the mean measured energies in the data are compared to those in MC as a function of the beam energies.
+The lower panel in Figure~\ref{fig:ScaleFactor}, shows that the data and simulation agrees at a 2\% level with no systematic dependence on the beam energy.
+As a scale factor of 1.035 has been applied to the data, this indicates that the measured energies are 3.5\% lower in data than in MC.
+The difference can be attributed to either electronic-gain intercalibration, an inaccurate description of the detector layout in the simulation, or to the specific physics list used in \GEANTfour.
+Extensive checks ruled out other causes.

-In Figure~\ref{fig:LinDataMCvis}, the energy linearity is shown.
-The linearity here is defined as the relative difference of the reconstructed positron energy with respect to the beam energy.
-To reconstruct the positron energies, the measured energies have been scaled by a slope-factor $m$ determined from a linear fit in which the slope and intercept were allowed to float.
-The residuals with respect to the fitted straight line are less than 1\% for data and 0.5\% for MC.
-Figure ~\ref{fig:LinDataMCvis} also displays the relative error on the beam energy from the uncertainty of the dipole currents (yellow band), which is not implemented in the full beamline simulation.
-The linearity, without correction for losses upstream the calorimeter, is better than 3\% for data and 1\% for the simulation.
+In Figure~\ref{fig:LinDataMCvis}, the linearity with energy is shown, where the linearity was defined as the relative difference of the reconstructed positron energy with respect to the beam energy.
+The reconstructed positron energies, in GeV, were obtained from the measured energies in MIP units divided by a slope-factor, $m$, determined for both data and MC from a linear fit to the mean measured energy as a function of the beam energy, with the slope and intercept allowed to float.
+The fit residuals are less than 1\% for data and 0.5\% for MC.
+Figure ~\ref{fig:LinDataMCvis} also displays the relative error on the beam energy from the uncertainty of the dipole currents (yellow band).
+The linearity, without correcting for the losses upstream of the calorimeter, is better than 3\% for data and 1\% in the simulation.